 I decided to showcase wild blueberries with a summer grilling dish- my Cilantro Lime Chicken Skewers with Wild Blueberry Salsa.
 You can use chicken thighs or breast for the skewers- I like to use thighs because they stay juicier on the grill.
 I marinate the chicken in a yummy cilantro lime marinade that packs a flavor punch.
 And to accompany the skewers, I make a simple and delicious wild blueberry salsa.

-I just love fruit salsas, especially in the summertime.
+I just love fruit salsas, like my Strawberry Jalapeño Salsa and Grilled Pineapple Salsa.
+They're especially delicious in the summertime when so many fruits are in season.
 If you have any doubts about putting fruit in salsa then you must try this dish!
 I combine the sweet blueberries with red onion, cilantro, fresh lime juice and just enough jalapeño pepper to give it a little kick.
 It’s a bright, colorful salsa that is the perfect accompaniment to the chicken skewers.
 The sweet and savory combination is out of this world!
 The salsa also pairs well with grilled salmon or pork.
 You can even serve it as an appetizer with tortilla chips or pita chips.

 Cilantro Lime Chicken Skewers with Wild Blueberry Salsa

 - 2 tablespoons olive oil